 By changing the boiler's target water temperature, the Nest thermostat can keep your home even closer to your desired temperature.
 This improves both comfort and efficiency because your system can maintain your home's temperature more precisely.

-If you have a 3rd generation Nest thermostat installed with an OpenTherm compatible boiler, when True Radiant is enabled, you might see long heating times in your Energy History and Home Report.
+If you have a 3rd gen Nest thermostat installed with an OpenTherm compatible boiler when True Radiant is enabled, there might be long heating times in your Energy History and Home Report.
 This is expected.

 Long heating times don’t necessarily mean more energy is being used.
 In fact, this type of heating control can be a more efficient way to keep you comfortable because your boiler will use an optimal amount of energy to heat your home as needed.